 - committee of the HSREC; - 7.2.10.1.4 Consideration of the interim correspondence at a further meeting of the HSREC (in exceptional circumstances or where those delegated authority to review interim correspondence recommend reference back to a further meeting of the HSREC); - 7.2.10.1.5 Delegation of the authority to HSREC Administration. - 7.2.10.2 To provide suitable oversight of this delegated authority to review the interim correspondence and approve the study between meetings, the HSREC must ratify the final decision taken on its behalf at the next available meeting. - 7.2.10.3 In deciding the procedures to be followed, the HSREC should consider the significance of the information further and the degree of ethical judgement necessary to evaluate it.
 Where the information is straightforward, it is acceptable for the matter to be delegated to the Chair alone or HSREC Administration.
 Where questions of ethical judgement are likely to arise, or specific clinical or scientific expertise is required, consideration should be given to involving other members, such as the reviewer(s) or a relevant expert member.
-Where these questions are likely to be significant, the HSREC may decide that the information should be considered at a further meeting of the HSREC. - 7.2.10.4 Where possible, the HSREC should encourage informal communication with researchers, and should consider face-to-face meetings to resolve issues about research proposals that have not been resolved by written or telephone communication. - 7.2.10.5 Signing of HSREC letters: - 7.2.10.5.1 Projects processed via the research information system receive letters from the system.
-The signature of the Chair is part of the letter template. - 7.2.10.5.2 All HSREC formal meeting letters must be authorized by the Chair or designate. - 7.2.10.5.3 The following letters may be authorized by HSREC Administration on behalf of the Chair: - 7.2.10.5.3.1 Final approval letters of projects that have satisfied all conditions of approval and HSREC Administration has delegated authority from the HSREC to approve.
-This decision must be ratified at the next meeting. - 7.2.10.5.3.2 Conditional approval letters of projects that have satisfied all requests for modifications to the project documentation and HSREC Administration has delegated authority from the HSREC to grant conditional approval. - 7.2.10.5.3.3 Request for modification letters of projects that have not yet satisfied HSREC criteria of approval and HSREC Administration has delegated authority from the HSREC to issue the letter. - 7.2.10.5.3.4 Any other letters as requested/delegated by the Chair or designate.
+Where these questions are likely to be significant, the HSREC may decide that the information should be considered at a further meeting of the HSREC. - 7.2.10.4 Where possible, the HSREC should encourage informal communication with researchers, and should consider meetings (virtual) to resolve issues about research proposals that have not been resolved by written or telephone communication. - 7.2.10.5 Signing of HSREC letters: - 7.2.10.5.1 Projects processed via the research information system receive letters from the system.
+The signature of the Chair is part of the letter template. - 7.2.10.5.2 All HSREC formal meeting letters must be authorized by the Chair or designate. - 7.2.10.5.3 The following letters may be authorised by HSREC Administration on behalf of the Chair: - 7.2.10.5.3.1 Final approval letters of projects that have satisfied all conditions of approval and HSREC Administration has delegated authority from the HSREC to approve.
+This decision must be ratified at the next meeting.
+This will not apply to contract research final approval letters. - 7.2.10.5.3.2 Conditional approval letters of projects that have satisfied all requests for modifications to the project documentation and HSREC Administration has delegated authority from the HSREC to grant conditional approval. - 7.2.10.5.3.3 Any other letters as requested/delegated by the Chair or designate.